ABOUT VISTA TALONS AAU BASKETBALL

 QUESTION: When are the games and where are they held?

 ANSWER: Most teams compete in tournaments on the weekends and the majority of these tournaments are hosted at the Hardwood Palace in Rocklin.
 Tournament formats can change week to week but typically there are three guaranteed games spanning the weekend.
 Sac Area Sports (SAS) tournaments are Saturday only tournaments with 3-games that some teams will enter.
-Some teams have participated in leagues that have single weekday games hosted around the Folsom area.
 Typically, most teams participate in 2-3 tournaments per month from December through March.
-Lastly, some teams organize one travel tournament each season to locations such as Lake Tahoe, Reno or the Bay Area.
+Lastly, some teams organize one travel tournament each season to locations such as Lake Tahoe, Reno, Fresno or the Bay Area.

 After the regular season ends in March, some coaches offer an extended season for interested players on the team.
 The extended season typically runs March-May.
 Fees for an extended season are separate from the regular season.